ConfigurationContainer

 Looks for an item with the given name, creating and adding it to this container if it does not exist.

-Locates a object by name, without triggering its creation or configuration, failing if there is no such object.
+Locates a object by name, failing if there is no such object.

 NamedDomainObjectProvider<S> named(String name, Class<S> type)

-Locates a object by name and type, without triggering its creation or configuration, failing if there is no such object.
+Locates a object by name and type, failing if there is no such object.

 NamedDomainObjectProvider<S> named(String name, Class<S> type, Action<? super S> configurationAction)

-Locates a object by name and type, without triggering its creation or configuration, failing if there is no such object.
+Locates a object by name and type, failing if there is no such object.
 The given configure action is executed against the object before it is returned from the provider.

 NamedDomainObjectProvider<T> named(String name, Action<? super T> configurationAction)

-Locates a object by name, without triggering its creation or configuration, failing if there is no such object.
+Locates a object by name, failing if there is no such object.
 The given configure action is executed against the object before it is returned from the provider.

 Note: This method is incubating and may change in a future version of Gradle.